 Tim Keller was born and raised in Pennsylvania and educated at Bucknell University, Gordon-Conwell Theological Seminary and Westminster Theological Seminary.
 He was first a pastor in Hopewell, Va.
 In 1989, he started Redeemer Presbyterian Church in Manhattan with his wife, Kathy, and their three sons.
-He is the author of the New York Times best-seller The Reason for God, and most recently, Jesus the King.
+He is the author of the New York Times best-seller The Reason for God, and most recently, Walking With God Through Pain and Suffering.

 We sing it every year in our Christmas carols, especially in “Hark!
 The Herald Angels Sing” when we cry out: “Veiled in flesh, the Godhead see; hail the incarnate Deity.”
 The Apostles’ Creed doesn’t use it, but it teaches the doctrine of it when we read, “Conceived by the Holy Ghost, born of the Virgin Mary.”

 Incarnation.
 If you understand the word, you’ll understand what Christmas is about.

 Here’s why the doctrine of Christmas is unique.
 On one hand, you’ve got religions that say God is so immanent in all things that incarnation is normal.
 If you’re a Buddhist or Hindu, God is immanent in everything.
 On the other hand, religions like Islam and Judaism say God is so transcendent over all things that incarnation is impossible.

 But Christianity is unique.
 It doesn’t say incarnation is normal, but it doesn’t say it’s impossible.
 It says God is so immanent that it is possible, but He is so transcendent that the incarnation of God in the person of Jesus Christ is a history-altering, life-transforming, paradigm-shattering event.